Everything's Gone Green (film)

 Everything's Gone Green is a 2006 Canadian comedy film directed by Paul Fox and written by Douglas Coupland.
 It was produced by Elizabeth Yake, True West Films and Chris Nanos, Radke Films.
-The distributor is ThinkFilm in Canada, and Shoreline Entertainment elsewhere and won the award for Best Canadian Feature Film at the 2006 Vancouver International Film Festival.
+Originally acquired for distribution in Canada by ThinkFilm, with Shoreline Entertainment handling international sales, Equinoxe Films later acquired Canadian distribution rights after ThinkFilm's sale to Capitol Films led to the closure of its Canadian distribution services.
+The film won the award for Best Canadian Feature Film at the 2006 Vancouver International Film Festival.

 Plot

 Ryan, a good-natured slacker in his twenties, is dumped by his girlfriend and kicked out of their apartment, and, on arriving late to work, is suspended (pending psychological tests) from his job at an anonymous IT corporation.
 On receiving a phone call from his family saying they have won the jackpot of 4.3 million dollars on the BC lottery, he trashes his office space, and resigns.
 Unfortunately, when he calls the lottery "Win Line" he discovers they haven't actually won anything.
 By happy accident, Ryan is offered a job with the lottery bureau interviewing and photographing lottery winners.
 En route to the job interview he stops to see a beached whale and meets Ming, a set designer in a relationship with golf-course designer and scam artist Bryce.

 Ryan is enticed by Bryce into participating in a lucrative money-laundering scheme involving new lottery winners, and after the euphoria of new-found wealth wears off is forced to choose between working with Bryce and winning over an increasingly sceptical Ming.
 Additional complications arise when Ryan discovers that his parents are operating a marijuana grow-op in the family basement, and when he re-visits lottery winners to discover that they are often worse off than they were before winning.